Want the perfect workout program?Take Quiz

 Resistance Band Squat Muscles Worked:

 When doing squats, we recommend beginner to just go to parallel.
 This will emphasize the quads.
 If you are more experienced, going deeper in your squat is ok.
-It is safe if performed correctly and it will better engage your muscles as it brings you through a larger range of motion.
+Going below parallel is safe when performing banded squats correctly and it will better engage your muscles as it brings you through a larger range of motion.
 Moreover, it can help to increase flexibility/mobility.

 HOW TO DO THE RESISTANCE BAND SQUAT